 to say the least, it gets overwhelming.

 Like, game over.
-I’ve got zero left to give.
-Strong mom has become a mom left on empty.
+I’ve got zero strength left to give.
+Strong mom has become depleted mom.

 Completing just enough to make me feel like I was a decent mother, now leads to getting closer to the end of the road – or bedtime, whatever.
 It was time for me to turn off the sound of anything semi-relating to a child, from echoing in my brain.